-Cameron Archer

-PSM, AM, B Sc Agric (Hons), B Ed Stud,

-M Ed, PhD
+Dr Cameron Archer PSM, AM, B Sc Agric (Hons), B Ed Stud, M Ed, PhD

-CHAIR

-Appointed 09/09/2008
+CHAIR Appointed 09/09/2008

-Dr Archer is a leading agricultural educator and former Principal of Tocal College (NSW Department of Primary Industries), former Conjoint Professor, University of Newcastle, School of Environmental and Life Sciences, and holds several Board positions including Chair, Dungog Regional Tourism Inc.; Member, CB Alexander Foundation and Trustee.
-Australian Wool Education Trust and is involved in a number of local organisations.
-He was a former Chair, Belgenny Farm Trust; Board Member, Royal Agricultural Society of NSW Foundation and a Board Member Regional Development Australia-Hunter.
-In 2013 Dr Archer was awarded a medal (AM) in the Order of Australia for services to agricultural education and heritage conservation.
+Dr Archer is a leading agricultural educator and former Principal of Tocal College (NSW Department of Primary Industries), former Conjoint Professor, University of Newcastle, School of Environmental and Life Sciences, and is also Chair, Dungog Regional Tourism Inc. He is a Trustee of the Australian Wool Education Trust and is involved in a number of local Hunter Valley organisations.
+Dr Archer was former Chair, Belgenny Farm Trust; Board Member, Royal Agricultural Society of NSW Foundation; Member of the CB Alexander Foundation; and a Board Member Regional Development Australia-Hunter.
+In 2013, Dr Archer was awarded a medal (AM) in the Order of Australia for services to agricultural education and heritage conservation.

+Leanne Kruss

-Leanne Kruss BAppSc, M Agri, FBMSS Appointed 23/11/2021
+BAppSc, M Agri, FBMSS

+Appointed 22/11/2021